Here's What Hearts of Palm Tastes Like, and How to Prepare This Nutty Veggie

 Whether at Aldi or Costco, I always pick up a can or large jar of hearts of palm so I can add it to my salad or eat it straight from the package.
 It adds an extra layer of crunch and a dash of slightly nutty flavor that’s healthier than tortilla strips or pita crisps.

-Hearts of palm are considered a delicacy, and found in the inner core of certain types of palm trees.
+Hearts of palm, which are found in the inner core of certain types of palm trees, are considered a delicacy.
 So, what does hearts of palm taste like?

 What are hearts of palm?